xmos/lib_xtcp/README.rst

 The TCP/IP stack used is the third-party lwIP (lightweight IP) stack ported to the xCORE architecture.
 The lwIP stack is designed to provide good throughput and also has support for TCP windowing.
+Throughput in excess of 50 Mbps can be achieved using RMII with this stack on xcore.ai devices.

 ********
 Features